kiarajones/digitalframeworks-summer2018/Assignment 1- critique #2.md

 Can you suggest ways to improve navigation?

-I would improve navigation by adding a chart that shows the epercentage of overweight adults in the U.S. I would also include a line chart that would compare lack of exercise and health/wellness level.
-I believe thatthis would be more effective in persuading the reader that more exercise is needed to improve health in the U.S.
+I would improve navigation by adding a chart that shows the percentage of overweight adults in the U.S. I would also include a line chart that would compare or find a correlation between a lack of exercise and health/wellness level.
+I believe that this would be more effective in persuading the reader that more exercise is needed to improve health in the U.S.

 Using your own knowledge and critical thinking abilities, do you think the data was accurate?
 1-5, with 5 most accurate